 All three of these neuromodulators function the same way, and they are all basically made with the botulinum toxin type A. Botox has some added surface proteins in its formula.
 Some people can have a reaction to these proteins, although that is rare.

 Xeomin is made with only the botulinum toxin.
 It is sometimes referred to as the “naked injectable” because of its purity.

 Dysport is made of smaller molecules compared to Botox.
 This allows Dysport to start working a day or so faster than Botox.
 It also allows Dysport to be spread to a larger area.
 But these smaller molecules make Dysport more difficult to work with when treating smaller areas.

 There is another new neuromodulator you may not yet have heard of — Jeuveau.
 Jeuveau only received FDA approval in February 2019.
 Botox and Jeuveau are basically the same.
 At this point the only difference is price.
 Jeuveau has been initially priced from 20 to 30 per cent lower than the price of Botox.

 Cost Of Botox?

 The cost of your Botox session will depend on the areas you are treating and how much Botox Dr. Chandler uses.
-He will give you an idea of how much Botox he thinks you will require before he begins your session.
-In Dr. Chandler’s practice, we do not price by the unit.
+Before he begins your session, he will give you an idea of how much Botox he thinks you will require.
+In Dr. Chandler’s practice, we do not price by unit.
 Instead, pricing is based on what is best for each individual patient.
 Dr. Chandler always works with each patient to deliver the best cosmetic outcomes.